Stonebridge Railway: Proposed reopening

 In June 2013 a £240 million to £280 million plan was proposed to re-open the Stonebridge Railway in order to link Coventry and Birmingham Airport to an interchange station on the proposed High Speed 2 London-Birmingham line.
 As of January 2014, the proposal has the support of Bob Ainsworth and Christopher Pincher (Members of Parliament for Coventry North East and Tamworth), Paul Kehoe (chief executive of Birmingham Airport), Geoff Inskip, (chief executive of Centro), Birmingham City Council and Transport Minister Stephen Hammond.

-The Chinese premier, Li Keqiang, also pledged in January 2014 to invest directly in the £50b&nbspbillion HS2 project.
+The Chinese premier, Li Keqiang, also pledged in January 2014 to invest directly in the £50b billion HS2 project.
 China Railway Group had offered to build the connections from the proposed interchange in Birmingham to the city's airport and along to cities including Coventry and Peterborough.
 The 7.3 mi link would run from Hampton-in-Arden, near Solihull to Whitacre Junction, in North Warwickshire.
 The 15 mi journey between Tamworth and Birmingham Airport takes 45 minutes by rail, but the "Whitacre rail link" would in theory reduce the journey time to 18 minutes.

 As of 2014, no further development has been made.

 In January 2019, Campaign for Better Transport released a report identifying the line which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).